rockettheme/docs/Docs/grav/themes/audacity/particle_social.md

 ---
-title: Akuatik: Social Particle
+title: Audacity: Social Particle
-description: Your Guide to Recreating Elements of the Akuatik Demo for Grav
+description: Your Guide to Recreating Elements of the Audacity Demo for Grav
-breadcrumb: /grav:Grav/!themes:Themes/akuatik:Akuatik
+breadcrumb: /grav:Grav/!themes:Themes/audacity:Audacity

 ---